emendir/BrenthyAndWalytis/Documentation/Brenthy/Technical/BackwardCompatibilityGuarantee.md

 This backup system will be slower, in most cases, than the main system, but all functionality will be provided.

 ## Beta Release

 Because the full bidirectional backward compatibility limits the ability to introduce updates to Walytis, for its initial release it will be published as a different blockchain type under a different name, name _Walytis_Beta_.
 Once suggestions from the wider world have been compiled and implemented, the improved blockchain will be released under its real name, _Walytis_.

-I'm not expecting any groundbreaking changes between Walytis_Beta and Walytis, because with the release of _Walytis_Beta_ I'm just playing it safe, because I know from experiences that there are always lots of ideas for improvement.
+I'm not expecting any groundbreaking changes between Walytis_Beta and Walytis, because with the release of Walytis_Beta I'm just playing it safe, because I know from experiences that there are always lots of ideas for improvement.
+I expect the differences to lie mainly in fine-tuning the API.

+## Scope

+An important thing to consider when combining continuous development and eternal backward compatibility is the scope of the compatibility.
+For a system such as Walytis, this comprises:

+- the blockchain protocol, so that Walytis nodes of any versions can communicate with each other to fulfil the core blockchain features of providing a decentralised database.
+- appdata, so that any backup of Walytis appdata can be used by a Walytis node of the same version or newer
+- the programming API, so that all versions of client libraries can interact with all versions of Walytis nodes to perform at least the oldest API features.
+  - The scope is constrained to all public functions, public classes and public class methods in the `walytis_api` module, and does not apply to global variables or imported modules.